is a voluntary group working in partnership with and supporting the

 1. By virtue of being a community based emergency service, which is available to Ambulance Control, the WWRR Rapid Response Vehicle may be the closest emergency service and can make a lifesaving difference in time critical cases, where every second counts.

 We aim to provide this Intensive Care level of treatment for our communities in the pre-hospital environment in life threatening circumstances by our volunteer emergency medical personnel.
-Wicklow has a signiﬁcant rural population where a community based specialist emergency service can shorten the time to deﬁnitive care.
-We have developed a volunteer model of pre-Hospital emergency medicine in Wicklow by using a physician supported by communities working under the National Ambulance Service.
+We have developed a volunteer model of pre-Hospital emergency medicine by using a physician supported by communities working under the National Ambulance Service.
 Our aim is to maximise resources in the community complementing the existing pre hospital care services.

 Our team is made up of medical and community volunteers, both of which are critically important in ensuring a well-run, locally based, sustainable organisation, for planning, fundraising training and logistical assistance.

-Dr Menzies responds voluntary in his own time from home and from work when circumstances allow.
-He is one of only 5 such doctors on call to the National Ambulance Service country wide and the only such doctor in the east of the country.
-Calls for assistance from WWRR come either directly from NAS Emergency Operations Centre (NEOC) in Tallaght or from the crews already on scene where they have identiﬁed a need for specialist assistance.
+Calls for assistance from WWRR come either directly from NAS control in Tallaght or from the Paramedic crews already on scene where they have identified a need for specialist assistance.

 Although based in Wicklow, WWRR can be tasked to any incident where the NEOC dispatcher or crews on scene feel that WWRR may be able to help.